EPCL: Frozen CLIP Transformer is An Efficient Point Cloud Encoder: Abstract

 \section{Abstract}

-The pretraining-finetuning paradigm has demonstrated great success in NLP and 2D image fields because of the high-quality representation ability and transferability of their pretrained models.
-However, pretraining such a strong model is difficult in the 3D point cloud field since the training data is limited and point cloud collection is expensive.
-This paper introduces \textbf{E}fficient \textbf{P}oint \textbf{C}loud \textbf{L}earning (EPCL), an effective and efficient point cloud learner for directly training high-quality point cloud models with a frozen CLIP model.
-Our EPCL connects the 2D and 3D modalities by semantically aligning the 2D features and point cloud features without paired 2D-3D data.
-Specifically, the input point cloud is divided into a sequence of tokens and directly fed into the frozen CLIP model to learn point cloud representation.
-Furthermore, we design a task token to narrow the gap between 2D images and 3D point clouds.
-Comprehensive experiments on 3D detection, semantic segmentation, classification and few-shot learning demonstrate that the 2D CLIP model can be an efficient point cloud backbone and our method achieves state-of-the-art accuracy on both real-world and synthetic downstream tasks.
-Code will be available.
+The pretrain-finetune paradigm has achieved great success in NLP and 2D image fields because of the high-quality representation ability and transferability of their pretrained models.
+However, pretraining such a strong model is difficult in the 3D point cloud field due to the limited amount of point cloud sequences.
+This paper introduces \textbf{E}fficient \textbf{P}oint \textbf{C}loud \textbf{L}earning (EPCL), an effective and efficient point cloud learner for directly training high-quality point cloud models with a frozen CLIP transformer.
+Our EPCL connects the 2D and 3D modalities by semantically aligning the image features and point cloud features without paired 2D-3D data.
+Specifically, the input point cloud is divided into a series of local patches, which are converted to token embeddings by the designed point cloud tokenizer.
+These token embeddings are concatenated with a task token and fed into the frozen CLIP transformer to learn point cloud representation.
+The intuition is that the proposed point cloud tokenizer projects the input point cloud into a unified token space that is similar to the 2D images.
+Comprehensive experiments on 3D detection, semantic segmentation, classification and few-shot learning demonstrate that the CLIP transformer can serve as an efficient point cloud encoder and our method achieves promising performance on both indoor and outdoor benchmarks.
+In particular, performance gains brought by our EPCL are $\textbf{19.7}$ AP$_{50}$ on ScanNet V2 detection, $\textbf{4.4}$ mIoU on S3DIS segmentation and $\textbf{1.2}$ mIoU on SemanticKITTI segmentation compared to contemporary pretrained models.
+Code is available at \url{https://github.com/XiaoshuiHuang/EPCL}.